myrkr/jsoncc/README.md

 jsoncc

-simple json writer and parser for C++
+Simple json writer and parser for C++.
+This library is not optimised for speed but for correctness an ease of use.

 BSD licensed, see LICENSE.